-Additionally to the compulsory 40 CP in the major HNE students choose up to 20 CP in the category electives/minors.
-Electives courses listed below are a selection of courses to deepen the students' knowledge in the chosen major.
+Electives courses listed below are a selection of courses to deepen your knowledge in the chosen Major.
 This list is not complete.
-The following elective courses are especially recommended.
+The following Elective Courses are especially recommended.

-Electives Course Number Title Sem. Туре СР 701-3001-00 Environmental Systems Data Science: Data Processing HS 2 G 3 701-3003-00 Environmental Systems Data Science: Machine Learning HS 2 G 3
+Electives Course Number Title Sem. Туре CP 701-3001-00 Environmental Systems Data Science: Data Processing HS 2 G 3 701-3003-00 Environmental Systems Data Science: Machine Learning HS 2 G 3

-3 Minors and Elective Courses
+3 Minor Programmes and Elective Courses

 Minors (Ergänzungsfächer) are units of several lectures, which focus on a specific subject and are awarded with at least 10 CP.
-It is compulsory to complete one minor if you have chosen the major in Environmental Systems and Policy (please see 2.4 Major in Environmental Systems and Policy).
-If you have chosen another major you can take one or two minors or electives only.
+It is compulsory to complete one Minor if you have chosen the Major in Environmental Systems and Policy (please see 2.4 Major in Environmental Systems and Policy).
+If you have chosen another Major you can take one or two Minors or electives only.

-Elective courses can be taken from the entire ETH course catalogue and a number of courses at the University of Zurich22 (cf. section 3.7).
-Courses listed under the section major (even the chosen major) count also as elective courses.
+Elective courses can be taken from the entire ETH course catalogue and a number of courses at the University of Zurich24 (cf. section 3.7).
+Courses listed under the section Major (even the chosen Major) count also as elective courses.